Werner Vogels: For IoT, security and privacy are top concerns

 We’re looking at builders to make sure they have the right tools — not necessarily to build a production system, but to become really familiar with the capabilities.
 That’s the whole story behind SageMaker.
 It gave developers a really good machine learning pipeline that didn’t exist before.

 The same is true of Robocar, the driverless car racing competition we’ve been running for a year.
 It’s all about reinforcement learning — basically, how the machinery itself decides to balance long- and short-term goals.
-Most developers don’t have access to an autonomous cars, but a really small car can really help them think about what data they need.
+Most developers don’t have access to an autonomous car, but a really small car can really help them think about what data they need.
 We also built a simulator, so that they can get these same capabilities … without having to procure a real-world track.

 Robocar is important for another reason — autonomous cars are a scenario where compute is shifting from the cloud to the edge.
 It can’t always be assumed that autonomous cars will maintain a connection to the cloud, because that would risk lives.